Skip to main content

 In the following screen, set the address to this value:

-Enter the address, click update, and sign the transaction with your wallet.
+Enter the address, click Update, and sign the transaction with your wallet.

 4. Deposit bond on Lido CSM

-Browse to https://csm.testnet.fi/keys/submit and connect your wallet.
+Browse to https://csm.lido.fi/ and connect your wallet.

-Open the file, copy its content to your clipboard, and paste it into the "Upload deposit data" textbox as shown below.
+Open the file, copy its contents, and paste them into the Upload deposit data field.

-Then click submit and sign the transaction to deposit 2 ETH.
+Then click Submit and sign the transaction to deposit 2 ETH.

-Once the transaction has gone through, you can go to the "View Keys" section of the CSM website to confirm your transaction has succeeded.
+Once the transaction is complete, go to the View Keys section of the CSM website to confirm it succeeded.

 Validator activation queue